 The present prison was built in 1794 and apart from the period 1916 to 1940, has been in continuous use.
 The prison was closed between 1916 and 1940, reopening at the outbreak of the Second World War as both a male and female establishment.
 The female section of the prison closed within a few years of reopening and for many years afterwards HM Prison Stafford held young offenders as well as adult residents.

-Today HM Prison Stafford is a closed training prison which holds 751 category C sex offender residents.
+Today HM Prison Stafford is a closed training prison which holds 751 category C people convicted of sexual offences.
 Modern buildings include Reception, Visits, Education, Kitchen, a 40 bed house block and Sports Hall.
 A site adjacent to the prison was purchased and developed as an industrial workshop complex in 1986.
 All the residential accommodation has been refurbished.

 54 Gaol Road

 Regional Manager: Teresa Clarke, Director of Midlands prisons

 Escort Area/Contractor: South Wales and West for IPT and out of area courts

 Accommodation is cellular, mainly double.
 There are a total of seven wings at HM Prison Stafford, A, B and C wings in the Main Hall, D wing is the induction wing where residents are accommodated when they first arrive at the prison, E and F wings are in the Crescent and G wing is the enhanced wing.
 All cells have integral sanitation and the cells on G Wing offer single cells with integral showers.
 G wing also accommodates dining out facilities.
 PIN phones are available in all living areas.

 Category: Male, category C Sex Offender Treatment Hub